Saviour Pirotta: Childhood

 The second of five brothers, Pirotta grew up speaking both English and Maltese.
-He attended Naxxar Primary School (now Maria Regina College) and later won a scholarship to St Aloysius' College, one of the most prestigious schools on the island.
+He attended Naxxar Primary School (now Maria Regina College) and later won a scholarship to St Aloysius' College.
 He developed a love of literature early on in life when he discovered the Narnia books by C.S.
 Lewis, Ian Serraillier's The Silver Sword and R.L.
 Stevenson's Treasure Island.
 The author's parents, both extremely devout Catholics, discouraged his general interest in the arts and censored most television programmes but Pirotta cites as visual influences on his writing the works of film animator Ray Harryhausen and Alexander Korda.